vojtechkral/bard/doc/book/bard.toml.md

 ```toml
 version = 2
 ```
-*Required.* Major version of bard this project built with.
-Used for compatibility check.
+*Required.* Major version of bard this project was created with.
+Used for compatibility checks.

 ```toml
 songs = "*.md"